 -Lawn and garden pesticides and herbicides.
 Many of those are dangerous for our pets.
 Read the instructions carefully and respect drying times.

--Household cleaning products and chemicals such as bleach, disinfectant, pot-pourri, deodorant and mothballs are only a few examples of daily products that can endanger your animal.
+-Household cleaning products and chemicals such as bleach, disinfectant, pot-pourri, deodorant and mothballs are only a few examples of daily cleaning products that can endanger your pet.

-Here are a few phone numbers handy to have in case of emergency:
+Here are a few phone numbers to keep handy in case of emergency:

 For more on poison information visit: